Iowa Eviction Notice

 Step 1: Serve the Eviction Notice

-The landlord must serve the appropriate eviction notice to the tenant, specifying the reason for eviction and the time frame for compliance.
+Landlords must serve the appropriate eviction notice to tenants, specifying the reason for eviction and the time frame for compliance.

 Step 2: File Forcible Entry and Detainer

-If the tenant does not comply with the notice, the landlord may file a forcible entry and detainer petition with the small claims or district court in the county where the property is located.
+If tenants do not comply with the notice, landlords may file a forcible entry and detainer petition with the small claims or district court.
+Additionally, this filing must occur in the county where the property is located.

 Step 3: Serve the Lawsuit